On the comment section of a 2010 YouTube video titled Eric Stoltz as Marty McFly in Back to the Future!, these people made excellent points…

-If you read the 1984 screenplay, there is nothing in it that suggests that his acting was deviating from what the two Bobs had written.
-They weren’t counting on people actually going out of their way to see for themselves what dictations that Eric had supposedly failed in bringing to life.
+If you read the 1984 screenplay, there is nothing in it that suggests that his acting was deviating from what the Bobs had written.
+They weren’t counting on people going out of their way to read for themselves what dictations that Eric had supposedly failed in bringing to life.
 For example, Eric allegedly didn’t understand why Marty would fall when trying to put on his pants.
 This wasn’t in the ’84 script.
-Lea Thompson lied about this because she was following the company line.
+Lea Thompson lied because she was following the company line.

 “I feel like BTTF was funny, but it wasn’t laugh-out-loud funny.
 It’s kind of harsh that a director would blame the actor for not making their film funny.
 Maybe they should have written it to be funny instead of relying on the actor to do it for them.
 I get that it’s the actor’s job to play the role, but BTTF was not that funny.
 It was clever, though I wouldn’t choose it on a Saturday night if I was looking for laughs.”